Department 1: Horse

 Requirements for Out of State Equine Animals Entering the Fairgrounds (in addition to the above listed requirements):

-- A Certificate of Veterinary Inspection (CVI) issued within 30 days prior to the start of the 2019 Harford If an animal comes from a state in which Vesicular Stomatitis (VS) has been identified, or a bordering state, the CVI shall include a statement verifying “All animals identified on this CVI have been examined and found to be free from Vesicular Stomatitis.
+- A Certificate of Veterinary Inspection (CVI) issued within 30 days prior to the start of the 2020 Harford Fair.
+If an animal comes from a state in which Vesicular Stomatitis (VS) has been identified, or a bordering state, the CVI shall include a statement verifying “All animals identified on this CVI have been examined and found to be free from Vesicular Stomatitis.
 During the past 90 days, these animals have neither been exposed to VS nor located within 10 miles of a site where VS has been diagnosed.”

 - If an equine animal has resided in a state in which Piroplasmosis has been identified for a cumulative total of 30 days or more within the six (6) months preceding the date of entry into Pennsylvania, that animal must test-negative for Piroplasmosis on a competitive enzyme-linked immunosorbent assay (c-ELISA) test, or a PA Department of AG approved equivalent test, with the test occurring within 30 days preceding entry into The written laboratory test report, confirming compliance with the requirement described above, shall accompany the equine animal to the Fairgrounds; and the test date and test results shall be written on the CVI.